Equivalence of approximation by convolutional neural networks and fully-connected networks: Approximation rates of convolutional neural networks for translation equivariant functions Approximation rates of convolutional neural networks for translation equivariant functions

 \subsection{The transference principle}

 We will measure approximation rates with respect to $L^p$ norms of vector-valued functions.
-For these (quasi)-norms, we use the following convention: For $d \in \N$, for any finite index set $J$, any measurable subset $\Omega \subset \R^{d}$, and any measurable function $f: \Omega \to \R^{J}$, we define
+For these (quasi)-norms, we use the following convention: For any $d \in \N$, any finite index set $J$, any measurable subset $\Omega \subset \R^{d}$, any $p \in (0,\infty]$, and any measurable function $f: \Omega \to \R^{J}$, we define